Kevin-michael-angel-Low/CC_Vis_Tool_Public_Release/README.md

 * A “pickle” file that is contains the paths to the images
     * Note: Message Kevin Low (kevinlow@usc.edu) with help to generate this file, if it is not yet present

-### Downloading the Program
-1. Navigate to the folder `/Volumes/faculty/njahansh/nerds/klow/for_/team_tools/CCVis`
-2. There are two folders, `CCVis_Mac_Version` and `CCVis_Win_Version`.
-Choose which folder to select depending on your operating system (a Mac or Windows computer)
-3. Copy that folder, then paste that folder to your Documents folder (or another folder of your choice in your working directory/local machine)

 ### Starting the Program:
 #### Mac Instructions